lavishm58/Assignment/README.md

 * MainCode.ipynb has two approaches FuzyMatching And Training with Classifiers.

+* There are two sample inputs -
+  * Deduplication Problem - Sample Dataset.csv is the provided one.
+  * ManualLabelsorted.csv is the manually labeled Cluster ID column for calculating Accuracy.

 * Output Files for all the approaches are there in output folder with similar names of them -
   * -- output files have clusters with their ID and confidence score for it.
   * -- final_output files have unique ID's by keeping first and removing all other duplicate observation